promitor/docs/docs/scraping/overview.md

 Additionally, the following fields are optional:

-- `azureMetricConfiguration.dimension.name` - The name of the dimension that should be used to scrape a multi-dimensional metric in Azure Monitor.
+- `azureMetricConfiguration.dimensions` - A list of dimensions that should
+   be used to scrape a multi-dimensional metric in Azure Monitor.
-  - ☝ *Promitor simply acts as a proxy and will not validate if it's supported or not, we recommend verifying that the dimension is supported in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported)*
+  - ☝ *Promitor simply acts as a proxy and will not validate if the given dimensions are supported or not, we recommend verifying that they are in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported)*
 - `labels` - Defines a set of custom labels to include for a given metric.
 - `scraping.schedule` - A scraping schedule for the individual metric; overrides